jabcode/jabcode/README.md

 ## Documentation
 * The API documentation is available at [Documentation](https://jabcode.github.io/jabcode/)
-* The technical specification of the barcode is available as [BSI TR03137 - Part 2](https://www.bsi.bund.de/EN/Service-Navi/Publications/TechnicalGuidelines/TR03137/BSITR03137.html)
+* The technical specification of JAB Code is available as [ISO/IEC 23634:2022](https://www.iso.org/standard/76478.html)

-(*Note that JabCode is under development for ISO standardization, the source code will be updated from time to time.
-The documentation above may therefore differ from the source code.*)